Richarlison: Tottenham hopeful of completing transfer deal for Everton forward by Friday

 Chelsea are in talks with Leeds over a deal for Richarlison's compatriot Raphinha, with the Blues prepared to pay in excess of £50m to get the deal done, and hold interest in Man City's Raheem Sterling and Barcelona's Ousmane Dembele, who is soon to be out of contract.

+The man affectionately nicknamed O Pombo [Portuguese for 'the pigeon'] due to his goal celebration has spread his wings.

-Richarlison is a role model to millions in Brazil after excelling at Everton.
-Affectionately known as 'the pigeon', his ascent up the football ladder has no limits.
+Richarlison is now a role model to millions in Brazil as the country's No 9 and is set to fly the nest again.
+His ascent up the football ladder has no limits.

 Ben Grounds looks at 'O Pombo' in greater depth...